-The LPI will consume less than 8 Volts of the available loop voltage - 3 volts in the LPI, and 5 volts across the 250 ohm resistor.
-This is equivalent to inserting less than 400 ohms of total resistance into the current loop.
+The LPI will consume less than 8 Volts of the available loop voltage.
+This is equivalent to inserting less than 400 ohms of resistance into the current loop.

 To determine the maximum loop resistance that you can tolerate in your cabling in this application, apply the following formula: